-- Practice monthly breast self exam and continue routine mammography screening every 1-2 years if you are over the age of 40, or if your physician instructs you to do so. - Continue healthy nutrition, fitness and sun protection. - Your scars will continue to refine.
+- Practice monthly breast self exam.
+A routine mammogram does not need to be performed on the reconstructed breast.
+However, it can be performed if requested by your oncologist or other physician. - Continue healthy nutrition, fitness and sun protection. - You may resume wearing underwire bras, although these are usually not necessary. - Your scars will continue to refine.
 If they become raised, red or thickened, or appear to widen, contact our office.
 Early intervention is important to achieving well-healed scars.
-After the incisions have completely healed, you can start applying pressure massage to the incisions to improve the appearance of the scars.
 Scars are generally refined to fine incision lines one year after surgery. - A one-year post surgery follow-up is required.
 However, you may call our office at any time with your concerns or for needed follow-up.

 Your body will change with age.
 The appearance of your breasts will change too.
 You may wish to undergo revisional surgery again in the future to help maintain your appearance throughout life.
-Implants typically need to be swapped out every 10-15 years, per manufacturer's instructions.
 Contact our office with any of your questions or concerns, at any time.

 MEDICATION LOG Patient Name: Week of:

-Administer all medication, each day.
-EXACTLY as prescribed.
-Jse this document to record the time each medication is given
+Administer all medication each day. , EXACTLY as prescribed. .
+Use this doc ument to record the time each medication is giv en

-Antibiotic: Time/Day mgx per day
+Antibiotic: Time/Day mg x per day

 Pain medication: Time/Day mgx pe r day

-Muscle relaxant: Time/Day x per d ay
+Muscle relaxant: Time/Day mgx per d ау

+Other: Time/Day · · · · · · · · · · · · · · · · · · · mg x per day

-Other: Time/Day mgx per day
+Other: Time/Day mg x per day

-- mio Day

-Other: ma x per dav

-Time/Day

-Other: mgx per day
+Other: mg x per day